ietf-ccamp-wg/draft-ietf-ccamp-wdm-tunnel-yang/draft-ietf-ccamp-wdm-tunnel-yang.md

 # Introduction

-Transport networks have evolved from traditional Wavelength Switched Optical Networks (WSON) systems {{?RFC6163}} based on only fixed-grid wavelength switching, towards elastic optical networks, based on flexi-grid Dense Wavelength Division Multiplexing (DWDM) transmission and switching technologies {{?RFC7698}}.
-Such technology aims at increasing transport network scalability and flexibility, allowing bandwidth usage optimization.
+Transport networks have evolved from traditional fixed-grid Wavelength Switched Optical Networks (WSON) {{?RFC6163}} to more scalable and flexible elastic optical networks.
+These utilize flexi-grid Dense Wavelength Division Multiplexing (DWDM) technologies {{?RFC7698}} to optimize bandwidth usage.
+Current DWDM Optical Network deployments may include fixed-grid WSON, flexi-grid DWDM, or a combination of both.

-While {{!RFC9094}} {{!I-D.ietf-ccamp-flexigrid-yang}} focus on flexi-grid objects such as nodes, transponders and links, this document presents a YANG {{!RFC7950}} model for the provisioning and management of Traffic Engineering (TE) tunnels and Label Switched Paths (LSPs) in DWDM Optical Networks, which can be Wavelength Switched Optical Networks (WSON) networks or Flexi-Grid Dense Wavelength Division Multiplexing (DWDM) Networks, or a mix of these two networks.
-This YANG module defines the path from a source transponder or node to the destination through several intermediate nodes in such a WDM optical network.
+In the optical domain, a WDM tunnel typically originates and concludes at a pair of transponders using one or more transceivers dependent upon the data rate and encoding type of the transceivers.
+These transponders are then connected to an intermediate line system composed of optical switches and multiplexers, including Reconfigurable Optical Add-Drop Multiplexers (ROADMs) and add-drop multiplexers, complemented by optical amplifiers to boost the transmission distance.
+The optical wavelength can be routed from the transponder or an incoming fiber, through multiplexing, to various outgoing fibers in the DWDM network.
+At optical nodes, wavelengths may undergo conversion via optical-electrical-optical (OEO) regenerators, depending on the switching setup and fiber configuration.

+Optical services, transmitted via analog signals, require careful provisioning across the network to maintain signal quality and prevent interference between different wavelength channels.
+The technology within optical nodes, like tunable transceivers or Colorless, Directionless and Contentionless Flexi-grid (CDC-F) ROADMs, introduces specific constraints that can limit WDM tunnel path options.
+These constraints must be factored into WDM tunnel provisioning and pre-computation.
+Additionally, assessing the end-to-end optical performance—measuring metrics like Generalized Signal-to-noise Ratio (G-SNR), Bit Error Rate (BER), and Q-factor—is crucial to ensure transmission quality and receiver signal integrity.

+This draft introduces a YANG {{!RFC7950}} data model for setting up and managing TE tunnels and LSPs in DWDM Optical Networks.
+It aims to provide an intent-based interface used by a control entity such as a Software-defined Network (SDN) controller at its northbound to establish services between endpoints, typically optical transponders.
+Clients can utilize this model to either partially or fully delegate service provisioning to the SDN controller, while still capable to express additional constraints to guide its operation.
+Service provisioning can be as simple as identifying the source and destination transponders and delegate the rest of determination to the SDN controller, or as explicit as specifying a complete detailed path complete with tuned wavelengths and transceiver details.

 This document identifies the WDM tunnel components, parameters and their values, and characterizes the features and the performances of the WDM elements.
 An application example is provided towards the end of the document to understand their utility better.

 # Conventions and Definitions